 The property java.naming.factory.object contains a colon-separated list of fully-qualified class names of object factories.
-Each class must implement the ObjectFactory interface and have a public constructor that takes no arguments.
+Each class must implement the ObjectFactory interface and have a public null constructor.
 For each class in the list, JNDI attempts to load and instantiate the factory class, and to invoke the ObjectFactory.getObjectInstance() method on it using the object and environment arguments supplied.
 If the creation is successful, the resulting object is returned, otherwise, JNDI goes on to attempt the same procedure on the next class in the list.